Why are language skills great for business?

 We can tell the lessons have made a difference for those attending – Our employees appreciate the opportunity given to them and they are much more confident at work – we in return want to keep supporting them in their careers and hopefully we are able to see more and more people getting promoted in their jobs.”

 Most business people learn a second language to help them communicate with their customers and colleagues.
-So make sure that you choose a language training provider who will take time to meet with you, discuss your objectives in detail and assess any current language skills your employees have.
-You should then expect a very focussed, detailed training plan from them which concentrates on those aspects of the language which will enable sustained business performance – eg survival skills for travel, telephone skills, polite social conversation and introductions, meetings, presentations, emails, documentation – all incorporating your own work-specific terminology.
+So make sure that you choose a language training provider who will take time to understand your objectives in detail.
+They should also assess any current language skills the delegates have.
+You should then expect a very focussed, detailed training plan from them.
+The plan usually concentrates on aspects of the language which will enable sustained business performance.
+For example, survival skills for travel, telephone skills, polite social conversation and introductions, meetings, presentations, emails, documentation.
+Bespoke language training should also include your own work/industry-specific terminology.
+Most training providers will aim to match you with a professional tutor with relevant experience who suits your learning style, industry and company.

 It will also help if your training provider builds into the programme a certain amount of cultural and business etiquette as even our closest neighbours do business in different ways.
 See our blog on “14 essential tips for conducting successful international business meetings”.

-As opposed to European languages, most of which are relatively easy to learn, languages such as Mandarin Chinese present more of a challenge.
-Have a chat with your language training provider to make sure that you have set yourself attainable objectives.
-With languages such as Mandarin Chinese, you may wish to focus simply on speaking and listening skills coupled with business/social etiquette.
+Many European languages are relatively easy to learn.
+However, languages such as Mandarin Chinese, Japanese and Arabic present more of a challenge.
+Have a chat with your language training provider to make sure that you have set yourself realistic objectives.
+With Mandarin Chinese, for example, you may wish to focus simply on speaking and listening skills alongside business/social etiquette.
 Read our blog “6 tips to doing business in China” for some business tips.

-However far you decide to go in terms of learning the language of your customers and overseas colleagues, you can be sure that it will certainly be appreciated and reap amazing rewards!
+However far you decide to go in terms of learning the language of your customers and colleagues, you can be sure that it will certainly be appreciated and reap worthwhile rewards!

 Or visit our website for more information.